Commemorate the Life of Dr. Martin Luther King Jr.

 This lesson plan introduces young students to the contributions of Dr. King and has them consider how to make the world a better place.

-More than 20 titles on the life and times of the Civil Rights leader.
+More than 20 titles about the life, words, and actions of the civil rights leader.